Epic of evolution: Creation–evolution controversy

 John Haught, Roman Catholic theologian, in his Science and Religion: from Conflict to Conversation suggests a theistic acceptance of the Epic.
 He says contemporary theology is being changed by evolutionary science.
 There are many versions undergoing constant revision.
 He considers evolution to be, at least provisionally, a most appropriate and fruitful scientific framework within which to think about God today and deplores that contemporary theology gets hung up in the creationism controversy.
-There are liberal congregations these days that may see the epic of evolution as a history about life and the universe that is both scientific and sacred.
+He says there are liberal congregations these days that may see the epic of evolution as a history about life and the universe that is both scientific and sacred.
 The profoundly sacred elements of the story warm up the cold technical facts with awe and reverence, giving Nature an inspiring beauty.

 Eric Chaisson, in his book, Epic of Evolution, concludes that the coherent story of cosmic evolution—a powerful and noble effort—may perhaps be the way to ethical evolution in the new millennium.
-Although his is a decidedly materialistic view of the evolutionary epic, he recognizes more than most scientists that humanity is part of this grand story and that we have a responsibility to survive as the only sentient, intelligent beings known in the universe.
+Although his is a decidedly materialistic view of the evolutionary epic, he says that humanity is part of this grand story and that we have a responsibility to survive as the only sentient, intelligent beings known in the universe.

-Not all of the Epic's advocates are distinguished scientists.
-Some are Christians who consider it a 'narrative of mythic proportions' that contain religious aspects.
-They see it as a multifaceted concept that has been in Christian theology implicitly for hundreds of years and is congenial to perspectives that include ultimacy, transcendence, purpose and morality.
-However, there are both humanists and creationists who dispute this stance, making unclear the many varied theological stories of our world.
+Some of the Epic's advocates are scientists, some are Christians without a scientific background.
+Some of these Christians see it as a multifaceted concept that has been in Christian theology implicitly for hundreds of years and is congenial to perspectives that include ultimacy, transcendence, purpose and morality.
+However, there are both humanists and creationists who dispute this stance.